Senior Data Analyst

 • Collaborating with business stakeholders and cross-functional project teams to establish reporting requirements

-• Managing the full analytics lifecycle, including discovery, iterative development, testing, deployment and stakeholder engagement and support
+• Managing analytics reports across the full analytics lifecycle, including discovery, iterative development, testing, deployment, maintenance and end user support

-• Significant experience in data analytics, business intelligence or analytics engineering
+• Significant experience in a lead role in data analytics, business intelligence or analytics engineering

-• Dashboard development and data visualisation experience using Tableau, presenting data insights clearly and persuasively
+• Significant experience in dashboard development and data visualisation experience using Tableau, presenting data insights clearly and persuasively

-• Experience with SQL, DBT, Snowflake / other relational databases
+• Experience with SQL, Snowflake / other relational databases and dimensional data modelling

 • Strong written and verbal communication skills and experience engaging effectively with technical and non-technical stakeholders at all levels